The Cache Slam

 Logan, United States • 26 Sep 2026

-The Cache Slam is a challenge based on the combined times from three specific trail races: the Logan Peak trail ultra/marathon, the White Pine 50, and the Bear 100.
-These three events are connected geographically; the Logan Peak race is the traditional start of the Bear 100 course, and the White Pine 50 shares trails with the middle section of the Bear 100 route.
-They are also positioned on the calendar to serve as training events for one another.
+The Cache Slam is a challenge based on combined finish times from three specific trail races in Utah's Cache County region: the Logan Peak Trail Run, the White Pine 50, and the Bear 100.
+These events are geographically connected.
+The Logan Peak race serves as the starting point for the Bear 100, and the White Pine 50 shares trails with the middle section of the Bear 100 course.

 Race information